felipe-parodi/quickjot/README.md

 - Create and manage multiple notes
 - Auto-saves as you type
 - Notes persist in your browser
-- No account needed
+- No account or server needed
-- No server required
 - Keyboard shortcuts: Cmd/Ctrl + E to create note, Cmd/Ctrl + X to delete note
 - Switch between notes using Cmd/Ctrl + Up/Down arrows
-- Word count tracking
-- Dark mode support
+- Word count tracking, dark mode support

 ## Usage
-1. Click "New Note" to create a note
+1. Click "New Note" to create a note and start typing
-2. Start typing
-3. Create more notes using "New Note"
+2. Create more notes using "New Note" (or CMD+E)
-4. Switch between notes using the dropdown
+3. Switch between notes using the dropdown
-5. Search notes using the search bar
+4. Search notes using the search bar (IP)

 ## Todo
 - Fix search functionality: implement dropdown results with previews